cyco130/vavite/packages/multibuild-cli/readme.md

 });
 ```

-You can then run the `vavite` command as a drop-in replacement for `vite build`.
+You can then run the `vavite-multibuild` command as a drop-in replacement for `vite build`.
 This will call `resolveConfig` with the `mode` parameter set to `"multibuild"` to extract the build steps.
 Setting `buildSteps` in subsequent steps has no effect.

 ## Sharing information between builds